 North Carolina Legislature May Vote Today on Anti-Marriage Equality Bill

-September 12, 2011 by Karin Quimby, Regional Field Director
+September 12, 2011 by Karin Quimby, Political & Education Director, Project One America

 Today HRC and Equality North Carolina staff and volunteers are pulling out all the stops to ensure that the anti-marriage equality amendment goes down in defeat.
 The delivery of 45,000 postcards to legislators is underway, as is the delivery of a letter signed by nearly 500 clergy and people of faith.
 The NC legislature is poised to take up the discriminatory bills this week, and will likely vote today or tomorrow.
 Should they pass these bills, a constitutional amendment to ban marriage equality will appear on the 2012 ballot.